 ancestor.id; // 'three'

-A query language originally developed to navigate through DOM trees in XML.
-Supported by browsers.
+It is a query language, developed to navigate through DOM trees in XML.
+It is supported by browsers:

 <html>